See scenarios for how much forex day traders can make based on their win rate, risk/reward, position size, and number of trades.

 Expectations For How Much Can be Made Forex Day Trading

-Expect to lose money at first, then be a little bit profitable.
-Then, if still in the game after a few years, maybe you will get to achieving 10% or more per month.
-Some people reach consistently profitable months starting several months in, but it is not common.
+When starting forex trading, expect to lose money at first, then be a little bit profitable.
+Then, if still in the game after a couple of years, maybe you will get to achieving 10% or more per month with some consistency.
+Some people reach consistently profitable results within a year, but it is not common.
 Most forex traders lose money.

-The day trading strategy (liked the EURUSD Session High Low Strategy) we come up with determines our win-rate, reward:risk, number of trades, and all that.
+The day trading strategy we come up with determines our win-rate, reward:risk, number of trades, and all that.
 Once you have developed a strategy, you can plug in your own numbers, using the template above, to give yourself an idea of your monthly profit or loss.

-- The leverage kills, because getting caught in one big move could wipe you out.
+- The leverage kills, because getting caught in one big move could wipe us out.

 - The strategy works, but the trader doesn’t have the discipline to follow it.